Simon Mason (author)

-Simon Mason (born 5 February 1962) is a British author of juvenile and adult fiction.
+Simon Mason (born 5 February 1962) is a British author of juvenile and adult fiction, and of non-fiction.

 Biography

 Simon Mason was born in Sheffield, Yorkshire, on 5 February 1962.
 His father was the footballer Cliff Mason.
 He was educated at local schools and studied English at Lady Margaret Hall, Oxford.
-During a career in publishing, he worked for a number of different companies, including Oxford University Press, Thames and Hudson, Pushkin Press and David Fickling Books, where he was Managing Director from 2012 to 2018.
+During a career in publishing, he worked for a number of different companies, including Oxford University Press, Thames and Hudson, Pushkin Press and David Fickling Books, where he was managing director from 2012 to 2018.
 He has also taught at Oxford Brookes University, where he is Fellow of Creative Writing.
-Since 2021 he has been a Royal Literary Fund Fellow at Exeter College, Oxford.
+From 2021 to 2023 he was a Royal Literary Fund Fellow at Exeter College, Oxford.
 He lives with his wife in Oxford.